 - The Ku Klux Klan (KKK) strongly supported Prohibition and its strict enforcement.3

 - During Prohibition, temperance activists hired a scholar to revise the Bible.
 He removed all references to alcohol beverage.
-For example, wine became raisin bread.5
+For instance, wine became raisin bread.5

 Hypocrisy was Rampant

 - Cocktails were sometimes drunk in Congress between sessions on Prohibition issues.6

 - George L. Cassiday was the best-known bootlegger to members of Congress.
 He even had an office in the House of Representatives building.
 Cassidy was called “the man in the green hat.”7

-- President Warren Harding, who had voted for Prohibition as a senator, served alcohol in the White House.8
+- Warren Harding had voted for Prohibition as a senator.
+As president, he served alcohol in the White House.8

 - Mayor Fiorello LaGuardia of New York City didn’t like Prohibition.
 He mailed winemaking instructions to his constituents.9

 - The Speaker of the US House of Representatives owned and operated an illegal still.10

 - Prohibitionists opposed drinking alcohol.
 But many regularly drank patent tonics.
 Yet those tonics were generally 40% alcohol.
-That’s the same as most distilled spirits!11
+That’s the same as most distilled spirits (liquor)!11

 Origin of “the real McCoy”?
 William “Bill” McCoy was a bootlegger who sold only high quality imported alcohol.
 If he sold it, it was “the real McCoy.”12

-- A Los Angeles jury in a bootlegging case was itself put on trial after it drank the evidence.
+- A Los Angeles jury in a bootlegging case was itself put on trial.
+That was after it drank the evidence.
 The jurors argued that they had to determine if the evidence contained alcohol.
 They said it did.
 The alleged bootlegger had to be released because the jury drank the evidence.13

 - Prohibition lasted 13 years, 10 months, 19 days, 17 hours and 32.5 minutes.14